 When you allow your tenants to have pets, there are certain problems you may have to deal with as a landlord.
 It can open up a whole new set of complaints from other tenants.
-A bigger fear is that a tenant’s dog will actually injure or bite another tenant.
-Learn the steps you should take if this actually happens at your property.
+A bigger fear is that a tenant’s dog will injure or bite another tenant.
+Learn the steps you should take if this happens on your property.

-1. Speak to the Victim of the Dog Bite:
+Speak to the Victim of the Dog Bite

 Once you are aware that a tenant's dog has bitten someone on your property, you should speak with the victim.

 - If the tenant hasn’t already done so, let the tenant know that he or she should seek medical attention if they think it is necessary.

 - Inform the victim that they have the option to contact local animal control.